 1. Mark Twain House & Museum

-In the 17 years that Mark Twain and his family spent at this American High Gothic House, he wrote many of his most treasured works, like The Adventures of Tom Sawyer, Adventures of Huckleberry Finn and The Prince and the Pauper.
+In the 17 years that Mark Twain and his family spent at this American High Gothic House, he wrote many of his most treasured works.
+I’m talking, The Adventures of Tom Sawyer, Adventures of Huckleberry Finn, and The Prince and the Pauper.

-A playful building with a steeply pitched roof and turreted chimney stacks, the house was built for the family in 1873 and had modern systems like central heating, a burglar alarm, telephones and gadgets for calling servants into given rooms.
+A playful building with a steeply pitched roof and turreted chimney stacks, the house was built for the family in 1873.
+I was amazed to learn about its modern systems, like central heating, a burglar alarm, telephones and gadgets for calling servants into given rooms.

-Before you head in there’s an exhibition in the visitor centre, while the house itself is replete with personal effects and details that will bring you closer than ever to one of America’s most beloved authors.
+Before you head in there’s an exhibition in the visitor center, while the house itself is replete with personal effects.
+Some of these details bring you closer than ever to one of America’s most beloved authors.

-The library is magnificent, with hand-stencilled panelling, and fireplaces imported from India, while at the very top is the Billiards Room, where Twain composed his works and would entertain guests with liquor and cigars.
+The library is magnificent, with hand-stenciled paneling, and fireplaces imported from India.
+Meanwhile at the very top is the Billiards Room, where Twain composed his works and would entertain guests with liquor and cigars.

 The Mark Twain House is a living part of Hartford’s cultural scene, hosting silent writing sessions and special ghost and murder mystery themed tours.